There are a few significant factors that facility managers need to consider when determining the building management system price:

 More Savings With Building Automation Systems

-This can save thousands of dollars in reductions of downtime, maintenance and repair costs, which are usually very high for industrial-type buildings or production facilities.
+You can also save tremendous money by reducing downtime, maintenance, and repair costs for industrial-type buildings or production facilities.